jcelerier/cninja/README.md

 - Configures and builds in one glorious stroke.
 - Does not scream at you.
 - Does not try to install in global system folders - the `install` target will copy things in a `build/install` folder.
+- Looks for config files in `.cninja` folders - easily create custom configs for your projects.

 ## Usage